Sunny skies with a high of 71 today in Boulder

-Boulder should see clear skies and highs in the 70s throughout the week, according to the National Weather Service.
+Boulder should again see clear skies with highs in the 70s today, according to the National Weather Service.

 Today’s forecast calls for sunny skies with a high of 71 and an overnight low of 42.

-Tuesday’s forecast calls for mostly sunny skies with a high of 72 and an overnight low of 46.
+Friday’s forecast calls for sunny skies with a high of 70 and an overnight low of 45.

-Wednesday’s forecast calls for sunny skies with a high of 71 and an overnight low of 44.
+Saturday’s forecast calls for sunny skies with a high of 71 and an overnight low of 40, with a 30% chance of rain.

-Thursday’s forecast calls for sunny skies with a high of 70 and an overnight low of 42.

-Friday’s forecast calls for mostly sunny skies with a high of 70 and an overnight low of 42.
+Sunday’s forecast calls for mostly sunny skies with a high of 52 and an overnight low of 30, with a 30% chance of rain.

 Five-day forecastCheck out what weather is in store for the Boulder County area hereNational Weather ServiceSee what the National Weather service is predicting here24-Hour satelliteWatch NOAA’s 24-hour satellite image hereReal-time conditionsSee what Boulder’s weather is like now at the National Center for Atmospheric Research here